“When you speak to everyone, you speak to no one”

 The right approach is to link BoFu content with MoFu and ToFU content.

 ToFu content comprises mostly of informational posts that target general topics instead of a specific product.

 ToFU content targets high traffic keywords and helps you drive loads of traffic to your site.

-For example, if you’re promoting GetResponse, an email automation software, as an affiliate, your ToFu content would target broader topics like “Email Marketing Tips”, “Benefits of Email Marketing”, “Increasing Email Conversion Rates”, “Building an Email List”, “Ways to Drive Traffic” etc.
+For example, if you’re promoting GetResponse, an email automation software, as an affiliate, your ToFu content would target broader topics like “Email Marketing Tips”, “Benefits of Email Marketing for affiliates”, “Increasing Email Conversion Rates”, “Building an Email List”, “Ways to Drive Traffic” etc.